 When people hear the name “National Lampoon” they tend to think of Animal House or Chevy Chase movies.
 But as many will recall, there was much more to it than that.

 National Lampoon (the humor magazine) was first published in April 1970.
 It ceased publishing with the November 1998 issue (although it resurfaced in late 1999 as a website.)
-By far its funniest and most creative period was between 1970 and 1975.
+By far its funniest and most creative period was (in my opinion) between 1970 and 1975.
 This site covers the magazine from that period.

 In addition to indexes and synopses of the issues, you’ll find information about writers and artists, the radio show, record albums, shows, special issues, books, posters and more.
 Because of copyright restrictions, I cannot reproduce the actual content of the issues, but you will find selected excerpts and descriptions.